yssing/Sweets/README.md

 It supports different languages, with Danish, English and German as standard languages, more can be added.

-BeePee is in general covered by GNU license, those extensions found in the contribution folder can be covered by other license schemes.
+Sweets is in general covered by GNU license, those extensions and modules found in the contribution and module folder can be covered by other license schemes.

 Best regards /Frederik